cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-2.rst

 Step 2.
 Insert square nuts into plastic parts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You may need to use force to get them in.
+The screw hole of the square nut must exactly align with the screw hole on each of the parts, as a long screw will attach through there.

 .. raw:: html